apigee/maven-jenkins-ci-demo/docs/setup.md

 # Setup

+Make sure you have [Docker](https://www.docker.com/) installed and docker machine is started before continuing next steps.

 ## Fork this repo

 In order to demonstrate CI, we will need to do commits/PRs to a repo and